Centre for Law and Genetics

 About

 The Centre for Law and Genetics (CLG) was established in 1994 as a partnership between Professors Don Chalmers, Margaret Otlowski and Dianne Nicol together with our collaborator from the University of Melbourne, Professor Loane Skene.
-The aim was to undertake focussed research on the ethical, legal and social implications of genetic technologies in Australia.
+The aim was to undertake focused research on the ethical, legal and social implications of genetic technologies in Australia.
 This came soon after the ELSI (Ethical, Legal and Social Issues) program was established in the US in response to the Human Genome Project.

 Key goals of the CLG’s projects are to:

-• develop and improve regulatory standards in the field of genetics/genomics;
+- develop and improve regulatory standards in the field of genetics/genomics;

-• facilitate the promise of genetic technology and other emerging technologies; and
+- facilitate the promise of genetic technology and other emerging technologies; and

-• facilitate better healthcare in society.
+- facilitate better healthcare in society

 The overriding aim of our research is to promote effective governance of genetic and other new technologies in health care delivery and biomedical research and to facilitate equitable distribution of benefits.
 The CLG has been very fortunate to secure regular research funding through the ARC and more recently, Genomics Health Futures Mission to continue our Australian focused ELSI research.